-- Identify and develop a personal project utilising personal, practical, critical and creative research
+- Identify and develop a personal project utilising practical and critical research

-- Initiate and develop a body of experimental work in relation to your creative concepts
+- Initiate and develop a body of experimental work in accordance with a chosen project theme

-- Demonstrate reflective and evaluative skills in assessing, reviewing and articulating your progress and creative work
+- Demonstrate reflective and evaluative skills in assessing and reviewing your progress and results

 - Develop and produce contemporary creative outcomes for presentation and exhibition.

 What level is the course and do I need any particular skills?

 This is an advanced course, and students will need to demonstrate a good level of creative ability within their chosen area of practice.
 Ideally, you will have completed a Foundation Diploma in Art & Design, the CityLit Fine Art Course, or demonstrate equivalent or similar experience.
 Potential students will need to be open to contemporary practices and creative experimentation, and be able and willing to engage in critique of their own work and those of their peers.
 The course involves group work and collaboration on exhibitions and other events, so you will need to be open and willing to working with others.
 You should have a good standard of spoken and written English to engage with set readings, artist statement writing, group discussion.
 You will be expected to be able to read short extracts, some theoretical essays and articles, and make written notes.

 Basic computer skills are essential, and you will be expected to access and use the course's online forum and webpage (guidance on this will be given at the start of the course).

 How will I be taught, and will there be any work outside the class?